 To add a new type, click the ‘Action Types’ button, this will open the ‘Manage Incident Action’s Types’ light-box.

 Enter the ‘Name’ of the new type e.g. Preventative and click ‘Add Type’.
+The visibility of incident action types can be restricted to selected OUs.

 To exit, click the ‘X’ in the top right corner of the light-box.